AureusStratus/ExoGenesis/README.md

 `Credits to Đuvent for making both the lore of the factions and the two attack maps`

-`Vyrthia`: Ruthless Beings witha Dictatorship ruling the planet, they show no mercy, heartless and will kill anything, have developed very advanced weapons that are powerful, they are strong and are hard to deal with, be careful as they are very deadly

 `Genesux`: energy based metalloid beings that base off of material from space, mostly use energy and have a interest in astronomy, they have made weapons using energy, electricity, and power to their advantage, they are truly proven to be an astronomical trophy

 `Solran`: hot and molten beings living on a molten and volcanic planet, they are strong and thye have a sort of pyrokinesis, they have focused on strength more than defensive capabilities